-- 19. The Library may contract with employees or other associated individuals, who might otherwise be prohibited from performing special services, to perform as musicians, actors, authors, or in other artistic capacities for the benefit of customers or employees at special functions of the Library.
+- (1) Commission members - (2) Library employees - (3) Children, parents, grandparents, grandchildren, brothers and sisters of the above individuals and their spouses - (4) Firms or enterprises in which any of the above individuals have a vested interest involving ownership, partnership, sales commission or other direct and immediate gain resulting from such purchase - (5) This policy does not prohibit the purchase of items from any firm or enterprise in which an individual defined in 3 above is employed or owns stock but who does not have a vested interest as defined in 4 above. - (6) Exceptions: The Library may contract with employees or other associated individuals, who might otherwise be prohibited from performing special services, to perform as musicians, actors, authors, or in other artistic capacities for the benefit of customers or employees at special functions of the Library.
 Examples of these special situations would be employees hired to perform musically at a Library grand opening, when such employee regularly contracts with other entities to perform similar services; employees hired to act in special performances hosted by the Outreach Department; employees who have authored books and are hired to perform a reading of their book for the general public; and, children of employees who are members of a band that is hired to entertain at a Library function.
 In these special situations, it does not matter if the contract is directly with the individual or with a group in which the individual is a member.
-Books or other materials written or produced by employees or other associated individuals may be purchased for the library's collection if they meet the requirements of the Materials Selection Policy (AM 310). - a.
-The Executive Director will make a disclosure to the Commission at its regular monthly meeting whenever one of these specific situations occurs. - b.
-Employees are not authorized to approve payments to family members or to themselves.
+Books or other materials written or produced by employees or other associated individuals may be purchased for the library's collection if they meet the requirements of the Materials Selection Policy (AM 310). - (7) The Executive Director will make a disclosure to the Commission at its regular monthly meeting whenever one of these specific situations occurs.
+Employees are not authorized to approve purchases to family members or to themselves.